 Less Frequent Gay Parties In Barcelona

-Churros con Chocolate – Themed gay parties held on Sunday evenings, where people meet, dance and take delight.
+- Churros con Chocolate – Themed gay parties held on Sunday evenings, where people meet, dance and take delight.
 Held every 2-3 times per month at different venues, but normally at the Apollo Room.
 An ideal to ensure you end the weekend in a good mood with fun dance music of all genres.
-A different kind of party with two rooms and Chocolate con churros served earlier in the night, this is less about cruising and debauchery, but a fun space for locals to party without stripping down to their underwear.
+A different kind of party with two rooms and Chocolate con churros served earlier in the night, this is less about cruising and debauchery, but a fun space for locals to party without stripping down and showing off their gay boxer brands.

 Gay Saunas in Barcelona